FreeClimbAPI/Node-Stream-A-Recording-Tutorial/README.md

-# Node - Stream a Recording Tutorial
+# Node - Stream Recording Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
 View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/stream-a-recording#section-javascript).
 Specifically, the project will: